Do I Need a Bed Bug Exterminator or a Bed Bug Inspection First?

 You may skip straight to a licensed exterminator if:

-- You can see multiple live bed bugs on beds, baseboards, and furniture in several rooms.
+- You can see multiple live bed bugs, shed skins, or clusters of spots on beds, baseboards or furniture in several rooms.

 - The problem has clearly spread across the home and has been going on for weeks or months.

-In heavy infestations like these, a dog inspection usually isn’t necessary; the priority is fast, professional treatment.
+In heavy infestations like these, a dog inspection usually isn’t necessary; the priority is fast, professional treatment from a licensed exterminator.

 Why Use a Bed Bug Detection Dog for Early or Uncertain Cases?